Manhattan property investment performance

 Manhattan property is for stability, not yield.

 The reason investors globally invest in a Manhattan condo is for the stable appreciation and not for the rental yield.
-“Barely yielding more than treasuries” (the Bloomberg article) is not a good comparison because treasuries do not appreciate like Manhattan property.
 A lot of safe and liquid investments would yield more than a Manhattan condo.
-For example, savings accounts in certain countries or stock dividends can easily exceed 3 percent in yield.
+For example, savings accounts in certain countries, the current 2-year Treasury, or stock dividends can easily exceed 3 percent in yield.

 Global investors buy Manhattan condos for portfolio diversification.
 Manhattan and London have the most desirable property in the world.
 In Manhattan, merely 10 percent of housing units are condominiums which partly explains the consistent appreciation.
 Seventy percent of housing inventory comprise of rental buildings and the other 20 percent are Cooperatives (which are not investor friendly).